- See a full list of publications

 - Explore connections, collaborators, related work and more

-Oliver obtained his first degree in Biochemistry and Genetics (Nottingham), an MSc in Osteology, Palaeopathology and Funerary Archaeology (Sheffield), followed by a PhD with the Ancient Biomolecules group at Newcastle.
+Oliver obtained his first degree in Biochemistry and Genetics (Nottingham), an MSc in Osteology, Palaeopathology and Funerary Archaeology (Sheffield), followed by a PhD in Organic Geochemistry at Newcastle.
 He has also completed a Marie Curie Fellowship at the University of Rome II, 'Tor Vergata'.
+Oliver was appointed at York in 2007 and was previously a Senior Lecturer and Reader.
 He currently directs the BioArCh facility.

 Director of BioArCh